 Most postdoctoral scholar appointments are arranged individually by the prospective postdoctoral scholar and a faculty sponsor.
 If you are interested in exploring this possibility, please contact the faculty member directly.
 Some students work with a faculty member to obtain funding by preparing an individual postdoctoral scholar application for an NIH-sponsored Ruth L. Kirschstein National Research Service Award (NRSA).

 Currently, there are several training grants in the Psychology Department that have funding for postdoctoral scholars: The Health Psychology Program has an NIMH training grant that provides fellowships for postdocs focusing on mental health as it intersects the expertise of the faculty in Health Psychology.
-The Clinical Psychology Program maintains two training grants.
-The first, directed by Professor Michelle Craske, offers NIMH-funded training for postdocs in early detection and prevention in psychiatric disorders.
-The second, directed by Professors Keith Nuechterlein, Cindy Yee-Bradbury and Michael Green (Psychiatry), offers NIMH postdoctoral fellowships that emphasize translating paradigms from cognitive and affective science and neuroscience into clinical research on psychotic disorders.
+The Clinical Psychology Program maintains one training grant.
+The training grant is directed by Professors Keith Nuechterlein, Cindy Yee-Bradbury and Michael Green (Psychiatry) and offers NIMH postdoctoral fellowships that emphasize translating paradigms from cognitive and affective science and neuroscience into clinical research on psychotic disorders.